 - What do I actually submit in SpartaIRB?

 You will submit your protocol on a template.
 These templates (protocols, consents, and assents) can be found in the Templates section in the SpartaIRB Library and are REQUIRED for submissions.
 Note that there are both CWRU and UH templates – wherever there is the option, please choose the UH templates.
 You are required to submit the templated protocol, any informed consent and/or assent forms, and all “patient-facing” materials (advertising, letters, surveys, etc).
 You will likely need to submit your data collection forms also (and linking log if using one – ask if unsure).

 - What is the difference between an Expedited study and an Exempt one?

 Expedited studies include surveys, interview studies, chart reviews, and other not greater than minimal risk studies.
-An excellent summary can be found on this website.
 Expedited studies are often submitted on a chart review (HRP-503DATA) or a Social, Behavioral and Educational Research template (HRP-503SBER), but please review the descriptions to be sure you use the correct template.

 - Does Quality Improvement work need to be submitted to the IRB?

 The IRB always recommends that you submit proposed QI work for a determination of Not Human Research on HRP-503NHR.
 There may be components of the QI that are research and it can be difficult to see this clearly in your own work.
 Having a determination ahead of time can ensure you are on the right track.